-Data are considered to be “open” if anyone can freely use, re-use and redistribute them, for any purpose, without restrictions.
+Data are considered to be “open” if anyone can freely access, use, re-use and redistribute them, for any purpose, without restrictions.

 The concept of Open Data is very new.
 It originated with the belief that the enormous amount of information routinely collected by government entities should be available to all citizens.
 In the late 2000s, governments and entities began to allow a greater number of users access to these resources.
 The first government policies on Open Data appeared in 2009.
 Today, more than 250 governments at national, subnational and city levels; almost 50 developed and developing countries; and entities such as the World Bank and United Nations have launched Open Data initiatives—and more are launched every year.